jaericho/jaericho.github.io/_posts/2020-08-28-The-Big-Bang-Theory-Recut.md

 * Ep10 **The Discovery Dissipation** - continuation of Ep06.
 * *Ep11 The Cooper Extraction - maybe, it's kinda funny.*
 * Ep12 **The Hesitation Ramification** - Penny quits her job.
-* *Ep13 The Occupation Recalibration - Leonard tries to be supportive of Penny's quitting.*
+* *Ep13 The Occupation Recalibration - maybe, Leonard tries to be supportive of Penny's quitting.*
 * Ep17 **The Friendship Turbulence** - Penny has second thoughts about quitting the Cheesecake Factory.
 * EP19 **The Indecision Amalgamation** - Penny gets a job in a cheesy movie.
 * Ep20 **The Relationship Diremption** - Penny helps Sheldon with his string theory career.